krystallopez/krystallopez/README.md

 <img  width=800 src="krystallopez.gif" alt="animated"/>
 </p>

-My name is Krystal Lopez , I am a lover of all things pop culture, especially Star Wars.
-I am a software engineer and I am currently working on a few things.
-I have recently learned JavaScript and I am now currently learning Python.
+My name is Krystal Lopez, I love all things pop culture, especially Star Wars.
+I am a software engineer currently working as an Engineering Associate at Cisco Systems.
+I have recently learned JavaScript and I am now learning Python.
 What was once just curiosity has now turned into a career for me and I love learning new things.
-I hope to create something that will make the world better for everyone.
+I am currently working on mastering React and improving my skills in JavaScript.
+I am also learning Pythona as well.

 ## Skills